-Kirk M. Wolter is the principal statistical advisor and senior fellow in the statistics and data sciences department at NORC.
+Kirk is the principal statistical advisor and senior fellow in the Statistics & Data Science department at NORC.
+He is responsible for the methods of design and analysis used in NORC proposals and projects and for the NORC corporate research and development enterprise.
 He is also a Professor in the Department of Statistics at the University of Chicago.
-He is generally responsible for the methods of design and analysis used in NORC proposals and projects and for the NORC corporate research and development enterprise.

-Before joining NORC in 1994, Wolter was Vice President, Statistical Design Worldwide for the A.C.
+Before joining NORC in 1994, Kirk was Vice President, Statistical Design Worldwide for the A.C.
 Nielsen Co., where he had executive accountability for statistical methodology in 30 countries.
-Before he joined Nielsen, Wolter worked for 14 years at the U.S. Census Bureau, culminating in his role as Chief of the Statistical Research Division.
+Before he joined Nielsen, Kirk worked for 14 years at the U.S. Census Bureau, culminating in his role as Chief of the Statistical Research Division.
 There he led research programs in areas such as statistics, mathematics, geographic information systems, computer technology, and various social science disciplines.
-Concurrent with the Census post, Wolter served as Adjunct Professor at George Washington University.
-In 2002-03, he founded and directed the Interdisciplinary Research Institute for Survey Science at Iowa State University.
+Concurrent with the Census post, Kirk served as Adjunct Professor at George Washington University.
+From 2002 to 2003, he founded and directed the Interdisciplinary Research Institute for Survey Science at Iowa State University.